 Psychological is a branch of science related to the development of human personality, behavioural traits, the emotional and mental state of humans and their reactions and coping strategies (or lack thereof) in relation to their everyday experiences.

 †These statements have not been evaluated by the Food and Drug Administration or by Health Canada.
-This product is not intended to diagnose, treat, cure, or prevent any disease.
+This information and/or these statements are not intended to diagnose, treat, cure, or prevent any disease and should not be relied upon when making important medical decisions.